lijyhh/Study-notes/README.md

 # Download

-If you want to download a signal file, please copy the path of this file in github and paste into this website:[DownGit](https://www.itsvse.com/downgit/#/home?url=)
+If you want to download a singal file, please copy the path of this file in github and paste into this website:[DownGit](https://www.itsvse.com/downgit/#/home?url=)

 Steps: